-DATA-Documents\Monitoring\vmp\vmp admin\Equipment and Supplies\Calibration\EXO3 Records connection to the Shared drive, designate the above folder path as the default saving location.
+DATA-Documents\Monitoring\vmp\vmp admin\Equipment and Supplies\Calibration\EXO3 Records

+By default, these records will be stored on a local drive for whatever computer you are using to calibrate the sensors.
+Either copy and paste the calibration logs into the folder above or, if you have a connection to the Shared drive, designate the above folder path as the default saving location.
 Calibration logs can be accessed within the KOR EXO software by going to the Calibration tab, clicking on "Find Calibration Records", and downloading the resulting list.
 Results can be filtered by date or parameter.